DC 7619Gynecological Conditions38 CFR § 4.116Last verified: APR 22, 2026

 A 0% rating requires: Symptoms that do not require continuous treatment.
 A 30% rating requires: Symptoms not controlled by continuous treatment.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Ovary, removal of?
+What evidence supports a higher rating for Ovary, removal of?

-What is the C&P exam like for Ovary, removal of?
+What happens at the C&P exam for Ovary, removal of?

 Get a Personalized Rating Analysis